bazylip/Laboratoria-JiMP-II/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 Here are some other situations when value-parameterized tests come handy:

   * You want to test different implementations of an OO interface.
-  * You want to test your code over various inputs (a.k.a. data-driven testing).
+  * You want to test your code over various inputs (a.k.a. value-driven testing).
 This feature is easy to abuse, so please exercise your good sense when doing it!

 ## How to Write Value-Parameterized Tests ##